kashemaatwit/dsexample/README.md

-# Deploy a machine learning project
+# Deployed Data Science Project Sample

 ## Introduction
-I wanted to practice using the Heroku platform as a service (PaaS) for automatic deployment of a machine learning web app.
+The objective of this project is to practice using the Heroku platform as a service (PaaS) for automatic deployment of a machine learning web app.
 I was curious to learn if I could create and push such a project in a few hours.
+Your objective may be to provide a data-insightful solution to a specific problem that excites you using the tools discussed (or related to) in this course.

 This project is inspired by the [the pycaret post](https://towardsdatascience.com/build-and-deploy-machine-learning-web-app-using-pycaret-and-streamlit-28883a569104) [3].
-I kept their web app setup, but replaced pycaret with pre-preprocessing using numpy and predictions using scikit.
+I kept their web app setup, but replaced pycaret with pre-preprocessing using numpy/pandas and predictions using scikit.
 This allowed my free-tier Heroku pod to be significantly smaller and faster.

 Since Heroku also enables integration with GitHub, it also [automatically builds and releases](https://devcenter.heroku.com/articles/github-integration) any updates to my git repo [1].